bprovanbessell/SATfeatPy/documentation/features.md

 N(r) is the estimate of the minimum number of circles with radius r that cover the graph.
 Estimated using the Burning by node degree algorithm.

-Please refer to [2] for a more theoretical description of the features.
+Please refer to [2] for a more detailed and theoretical description of the features.

 See [GraphFeatSat](https://www.ugr.es/~jgiraldez/) and [code](https://www.ugr.es/~jgiraldez/download/graph_features_sat_v_2_2.tar.gz) for original implementation.